With 15 new covid-19 deaths in hard-hit D.C., Bowser urges more testing

 The demonstration was aimed at Northam and the Virginia General Assembly, which was meeting for its annual veto session with extraordinary social distancing measures in place.

-Among other things, the Senate and House of Delegates were working to pare down the state budget in response to handle the loss of revenue resulting from the pandemic.
+Among other things, the Senate and House of Delegates were working to pare down the state budget to handle the loss of revenue resulting from the pandemic.

 Earlier in the day, two Virginia Republican lawmakers filed a lawsuit on behalf of a group of Gold’s Gym franchises seeking to force Northam to allow those businesses to open.

 The lawsuit — filed in Culpeper County’s circuit court by state Sens.
-William M. Stanley, Jr (Franklin) and Ryan T. McDougle (Hanover) — argued that Northam did not have the authority to close down fitness clubs under an executive order barring nonessential businesses from operating that is set to expire on May 8.
+William M. Stanley Jr. (Franklin) and Ryan T. McDougle (Hanover) — argued that Northam did not have the authority to close down fitness clubs under an executive order barring nonessential businesses from operating that is set to expire May 8.

-A judge in southwest Virginia earlier this month rejected a lawsuit arguing the order’s ban on religious gatherings was discriminatory.
+A judge in southwest Virginia earlier this month rejected a lawsuit arguing that the order’s ban on religious gatherings was discriminatory.

-Maryland reported 46 new covid-19 fatalities on Wednesday, bringing its total to 705.
+Maryland reported 46 new covid-19 fatalities Wednesday, bringing its total to 705.
 Prince George’s County, which has the most cases in Maryland, accounted for 14 of the deaths, its highest one-day tally so far.

-Neighboring Montgomery County reported 10 new fatalities.
+The contract is with the University of Chicago’s National Opinion Research Center.
+It was not immediately clear when the workers would be able to start, but their hiring will meet a state goal of having 1,000 such workers, officials said.

+Hogan also said he will announce on Friday his plan to begin lifting social distancing restrictions in the state.

-Prince George’s County executive Angela D. Alsobrooks urged residents to hold steady and be patient — despite the fact that more than 30,000 local residents who have filed jobless claims since the crisis started.
-She said there had been 141 deaths in the county as of Wednesday, and that the mortality rate among men has been especially high.
+Prince George’s County Executive Angela D. Alsobrooks urged residents to hold steady and be patient — despite the fact that more than 30,000 local residents have filed jobless claims since the crisis started.
+She said there had been 141 deaths in the county as of Wednesday and that the mortality rate among men has been especially high.

 “I know this is a lot to ask, but we are still in the thick of it,” Alsobrooks (D) said at a news conference, asking people again to practice social distancing.

-Rachel Weiner, Rachel Chason and Gregory S. Schneider contributed to this report.
+Rachel Chason, Gregory S. Schneider, Steve Thompson and Rachel Weiner contributed to this report.